Paris Community Unit School District No. 4

 Paris Community Unit School District No. 4 (Paris CUSD 4) is a school district headquartered in Paris, Illinois.
 It operates a single school, Crestwood School.

+Students in Kindergarten through 8th Grade attend Crestwood School.
+High school students attend Paris Cooperative High School.

 It serves small portions of the Paris city limits and most of the surrounding unincorporated areas, as well as Vermilion.